Tundra Space

 Summary

-This study is a randomized controlled trial designed to investigate the effects of aquatherapy on physical performance, balance, and fear of falling in older adults with chronic low back pain.
-Participants aged 65 years and older with low back pain lasting longer than three months will be randomly assigned to either an Aquatherapy Group or a Conservative Treatment Group.
-The aquatherapy intervention will be conducted in a pool environment, utilizing the physical properties of water (buoyancy, viscosity, and hydrostatic pressure) to improve balance, trunk stability, and lower extremity strength.
-The conservative treatment group will receive standard land-based physiotherapy, including trunk stabilization, stretching, lower extremity strengthening, and balance exercises.
-Both groups will participate in supervised sessions three times per week for six weeks, with each session lasting approximately 45-60 minutes.
-Outcome measures will include balance assessed using a Biodex posturography system, physical performance evaluated by the 1-Minute Sit-to-Stand Test, and fear of falling measured using the Falls Efficacy Scale-International (FES-I).
-The findings of this study are expected to provide evidence on the effectiveness of aquatherapy as a comprehensive rehabilitation approach in reducing fall risk and improving functional outcomes in older adults with chronic low back pain.
+This randomized controlled trial is designed to evaluate the effects of aquatherapy on physical performance, balance, and fear of falling in older adults with chronic low back pain.
+Participants aged 65 years and older, with low back pain persisting for more than three months, will be randomly allocated to either an Aquatherapy Group or a Conservative Treatment Group.
+The aquatherapy intervention will be delivered in a supervised therapeutic pool environment and will consist of a structured exercise program performed three times per week for six weeks (18 sessions in total).
+Each session will last approximately 45-60 minutes and will include standardized warm-up, main exercise, and cool-down phases.
+The intervention will utilize the physical properties of water, including buoyancy, viscosity, and hydrostatic pressure, to facilitate postural control, enhance trunk stability, and improve lower extremity muscle strength.
+The intervention is classified as a non-pharmacological, exercise-based rehabilitation program.
+No pharmacological agents will be used during the intervention.
+The conservative treatment group will receive standard land-based physiotherapy, which will include trunk stabilization exercises, stretching exercises, lower extremity strengthening, and balance training, delivered under supervision with the same frequency and duration as the aquatherapy group.
+Outcome measures will be assessed at baseline and post-intervention.
+Balance performance will be evaluated using the Biodex Balance System, a computerized posturography device providing objective measures of postural stability.
+Physical performance will be assessed using the 1-Minute Sit-to-Stand Test (1MSTS), and fear of falling will be measured using the Falls Efficacy Scale-International (FES-I).
+This study is expected to provide evidence regarding the effectiveness of aquatherapy as a comprehensive rehabilitation approach for improving functional outcomes and reducing fall-related concerns in older adults with chronic low back pain.

 Key Details